keshpr/RouteMap/README.md

 # RouteMap

 Interactive web app depicting around 500 trips on a map simultaneously.
-Information about a trip includes speed at any point and the distance covered until that point.
+Information about a trip includes speed at any point, and the distance covered and the time taken until that point.
+Click on a path to visualize the speed distribution and also to get said information.

 ## Requirements